deadblue/ghost/README.md

 ## Restrictions

-According to the design and mechanism, GHOST has following restrictions:
+According to the design and mechanism, GHOST has the following restrictions:

 * GHOST can only handle the request in which each path segment is in lower case.
 * There can be only one path variable in each path segment.